 OpenEXR bindings for Python

 OpenEXR is an image format developed by ILM.
-Its main advantage is higher dynamic range: it supports floating point pixels.
+OpenEXR's main advantage over other image formats is high dynamic range: it supports floating point pixels.
+High dynamic range (HDR) images allow a closer representation of real-world colors: shadow and highlight detail is preserved.

 Full documentation is online and as a PDF.

-Here's a brief sample that duplicates exrnormalize from exrtools.
+Here is a brief sample that duplicates exrnormalize from exrtools

 import sys